- Home

 Best for: Adventurers, nature lovers, hikers, off-the-beaten-path explorers

-What makes Lavena special is how the beach serves as gateway to something greater.
+What makes Lavena special is how the beach serves as the gateway to something greater.
 The Lavena Coastal Walk begins here, leading through rainforest, across streams, and ultimately to spectacular waterfalls cascading into jungle swimming holes.
-This means your beach experience includes exploration elements missing from pure sand-and-sun destinations.
-The village manages the area through community conservation, ensuring authenticity and environmental protection.

 ✓ Perfect For